ICANN Nominating Committee (NomCom) | Operating Procedures 2019

 All NomCom members (including non-voting members) may participate in all discussions and deliberations (unless a conflict of interest has been determined to be present).

 Access to Information

 The Chair will maintain a non-public central repository of Candidates under consideration, including available background, professional information, and all gathered information.
-All NomCom members will have access to the information in the central repository.
-The central repository is confidential to NomCom members and ICANN organization staff supporting the NomCom; and to any and all outside consultants who may be retained by the NomCom to assist with any phase of its work, as is appropriate with respect to the terms of their engagement.
+All NomCom members will have access to the information in the non-public central repository.
+The non-public central repository is confidential to NomCom members and ICANN organization staff supporting the NomCom; and to any and all outside consultants who may be retained by the NomCom to assist with any phase of its work, as is appropriate with respect to the terms of their engagement.